Member Services / Jobs

 - Visit our job bank.

-- Receive job listing via email.
+- Receive job listing via email (for people with email access, but not internet access).
 To be added to the email notification list to get any job listings as they are posted to our Web site, send your request to Michelle Parcell.
+The list names are suppressed to protect everyone’s privacy.

-To add a job opening to the job bank, email Michelle Parcell with the following information.
+To add a job opening to the job bank, email Michelle Parcell with the information described below.
 Your job will be posted on our web site and sent to our email list within a week of receipt.
 Note: STC does not charge to post job openings.

 At Chapter Meetings: Employers are welcome to attend chapter meetings and network with potential employees.
-Time is given before the program begins for employers to announce open positions.
-Members seeking employment are encouraged to bring their resumes.
+Time is given before the program begins for employers to announce jobs they are seeking employees for.
+Resumes are also available on a table at the back of the room.

 Society Job Bank

-At the Society level, STC aprovides a job bank.
-Information is available for job seekers and employers on that page.
+At the Society level, STC provides a self-service job leads database for STC job seekers.

 Technical Writers to the Rescue